 Science, Technology, Engineering, Arts, and Math (STEAM) Instruction

-In partnership with Discovery Education, Findlay's 33-credit hour Master of Arts in Education Program provides working K-12 teachers and informal educators the academic background they need to enhance their teaching practice and advance their careers fully online.
+Findlay's 33-credit hour Master of Arts in Education Program provides working K-12 teachers and informal educators the academic background they need to enhance their teaching practice and advance their careers fully online.
 21st-century skills and the four C’s (Communication, Creativity, Critical Thinking, and Collaboration) are highlighted in the instructional methods offered through the degree.
-Participants enrolled in its new emphasis in STEAM Instruction will learn with materials supplemented by Discovery Education how to successfully combine educational technologies with research-based, pedagogically proven STEAM instructional strategies to create student-centered classrooms.
+Participants enrolled in its new emphasis in STEAM Instruction will learn how to successfully combine educational technologies with research-based, pedagogically proven STEAM instructional strategies to create student-centered classrooms.

 Students earning a masters in the STEAM Instruction strand must complete:

 Independent Study in Curriculum and Instruction (EDCI 545)

 Individual study is designed to provide educators with the opportunity to work individually on professional problems.
 Opportunities to focus on Robotics, Coding, Artificial Intelligence, and Maker Spaces will be offered.

 This is an individually designed, online course that can be tailor-made for the educator regarding content focus.
 Two content areas will be chosen to use as a focus and opportunities for educators to incorporate content into hands-on activities, STEAM instruction, and methodologies into the classroom are part of the course work.

 Science as a Way of Knowing/Inquiry-Based Science Instruction (EDSP 608)

 This course takes a historical look at science as a discipline, examines major changes and concepts and focuses on Integrated Science Instruction.
 The integration of best-practice inquiry-based science instruction demonstrated with numerous classroom activities will be included.